t-kuha/zynq-library/README.md

-# zynq-library
+## zynq-library

-Various Linux library files for Zynq-7000 series
+- Various Linux library files for Zynq-7000 series.

+- See branch 201x.y for actual files.